Title

 Personnel Protection

-If producers suspect anthrax, have a veterinarian aseptically collect a jugular blood sample for culture.
+If producers suspect anthrax, have a veterinarian aseptically collect a jugular’s blood or swab of blood observed at body openings for laboratory testing.
+Check the website of the veterinary diagnostic laboratory for acceptable sample types and shipping instructions.
 Do not necropsy the animal.

 The vegetative Bacillus anthracis organisms range from 0.5 to 5 micrometers and the spores 1 to 2 micrometers in size.
 Although the risk of respiratory infection is extremely small, veterinarians and producers collecting specimens, conducting soil remediation and disposing of animal carcasses should wear respirators with a high-efficiency particulate air (HEPA) filter.